0v3rride/0v3rride.github.io/Posts/vulninridenum.md

 ![Linkedin](Post%20Images/linkedin.png) [Linkedin](https://www.linkedin.com/in/ryangore/) | ![Github](Post%20Images/github.png) [Github](https://github.com/0v3rride)

-# Finding A Command Injection Vuln In A Pentesting Tool
+# Python's Risky Subprocess Module & Pwning A Pentesting Tool
 _____________________________________________________________________

 For some reason looking at other people's source code makes me get all warm and fuzzy inside.
 Kinda of like the description a Millenial hipster gives you.
 You know, when they tell you how they sat down and read a 'good book' with a cup of gluten-free, 100% non-GMO, Rainforest Alliance Certified Coffee.